Workers' Front (Spain): Criticism

 Since its establishment, the Workers' Front attracted criticism from other leftist organizations as transphobic due to its opposition to what it calls "gender ideology" and support of the idea that gender identity (especially being a woman) is only a feeling.
 During Pride Month, the Workers' Front denounced public pro-LGBT campaigns by other political mainstream, accusing them of "politicizing sexual orientation and making it something supposedly revolutionary, while implementing reactionary measures such as queer ideology or the trans law".
 The party altered pro-LGBT posters; for example, in a poster that read "My partner is bisexual", the party's activists crossed out "bisexual", replacing it with "unemployed".
 As a result, the Workers' Front's actions and rhetoric was criticized as homophobic.

 Left-wing critics argued that the Workers' Front was reactionary and racist because of its strong opposition to the increasing presence of Islamic immigration not integrated into European societies (allegedly disrespectful of women's or LGBT's rights, other times linked to higher crime rates than the native population, or with violent events motivated by religious fanaticism).
 In addition, critics negatively compared it to the far-right party Vox, and accused it of giving credit to the Great Replacement theory.
 In November 2022, the Workers' Front was attacked for organizing a march at the Complutense University of Madrid that exalted Stalin.
 The event resulted in members of the party clashing with local far-left student organizations, including the Trotskyist Workers' Revolutionary Current.
 According to left-wing critics, the Workers' Front "expresses the most reactionary Stalinism, specifically aimed at establishing itself among the youth of working-class neighborhoods".

-The party has been called a "left-wing Vox" given its conservative stances on social issues, such as its opposition to immigration, LGBT rights, and feminism, as well as attacking the "Islamization" of Spain and "gender ideology".
+The party has been called a "left-wing Vox" given its conservative stances on social issues, such as its opposition to immigration, LGBT rights, feminism, and its attacks on the "Islamization" of Spain and "gender ideology".
 The Spanish magazine The Objective argued that the Workers' Front was "reminiscent of Vox's in some points: immigration control, promotion of births, and opposition to positive discrimination against women".
 El Español also observed that the party took a mildly defensive tone towards Vox, arguing that Vox is not fascist or far-right; instead, Vaquero argues: "They are right-wing populists; now, they call everything politically incorrect fascist and they are distorting the term."
 Spanish political analyst Asier Balaguer Navarro rejected this claim, writing: "Yes, in the sense that many of its proposals, precisely those that coincide with the conservative party, have a lot of social resonance, and are easily assimilated by the electoral objective of the party; also yes, because of the confrontation with political correctness, defense of the unity of Spain or the rejection of the 'woke laws'.
 But that is where the similarities end.
 The Workers' Front is against the EU, it still has a communist base in which the public and the planned are a substantial part of its economic theories; it is openly republican, anti-NATO, secular..."